top of page

 If booking as a group you will have the freedom to suggest some changes to our proposed itinerary and then together we can come up with a schedule that exactly matches your requirements.

-Cost for 10 days based on double room occupancy and including transportation and all meals, including lunches6,300 euros per person for a party of 8.
-Single room occupancy will require a supplement of 1,575 euros.
-(The cost per person will be less for 9-12 people and more for less than 8 people).
+Cost for 10 days based on double room occupancy and including transportation and all meals, including lunches5,950 euros per person for a party of 8.
+The prices for smaller groups are listed at the top of the page.
 See below for the list of inclusions and exclusions.

-DAY 1: Florence pick-up at a pre-agreed time with transport (2 hours) to Suvereto by mid afternoon.
+DAY 1: Florence pick-up at a pre-agreed time with transport (2 hours) to Campiglia Marittima by mid afternoon.
 We will be present at the hotel check-in to assist if necessary and once you’re settled in we’ll get together over pre-dinner drinks to welcome you to Tuscany and answer any questions.
 Dinner at the hotel.

 Suvereto winery